jakewalsh90/Terraform-Azure/Azure-NetApp-Files-CRR-BaseLab/README.md

-# Dual Region Base Lab Environment for Azure
+# Dual Region Base Lab Environment for Azure NetApp Files Cross Region Replication

 ## Overview
 This code creates a simple Lab environment within two Azure Regions.
-The idea here is that it allows for quick deployment of VNETs, Subnets, and Domain Controllers to simulate smaller environments or provide a quick lab for any test requirements.
+It is a copy of the Dual-Region-Azure-BaseLab](../Dual-Region-Azure-BaseLab), but includes Azure NetApp Files Accounts and Capacity Pools.

 *It is not intended for production use!*